Gigaspaces/xap-docs/site-hugo/content/xap/14.0/dev-java/web-jetty-processing-unit-container.markdown

 # Jetty Instance Handling

 Jetty itself is configured using Spring, and allows you to control all aspects of both the Jetty instance created, and the web application context.
 Jetty instances can be created (by default) in one of two modes.
-The first is **plain**, where a Jetty instance is created for each web processing unit instance running within a GSC.
-The second is **shared**, where a single Jetty instance is created and shared between all the different web processing unit instances running on the same GSC.
+The first is *plain*, where a Jetty instance is created for each web processing unit instance running within a GSC.
+The second is *shared*, where a single Jetty instance is created and shared between all the different Web Processing Unit instances running on the same Grid Service Container.
 A custom Jetty instantiation and handling can also be configured.

 By default, the instantiation mode is plain.
 In order to control (at deploy time) which instantiation mode is used, the deploy property `jetty.instance` can be passed with either the `plain` value (the default) or the `shared` value.